percwg/perc-wg/double/draft-ietf-perc-double.md

 access to the plaintext media payloads that are combined to form a RED payload.

-Note that FlexFEC [@I-D.ietf-payload-flexible-fec-scheme] is a superset of the capabilities of RED.
+Note that FlexFEC may often provide similar or better repair capabilities compared to RED.
 For most applications, FlexFEC is a better choice than RED; in particular, FlexFEC has modes in which the Media Distributor can synthesize recovery packets.

 ## Forward Error Correction (FEC) {#fec}